-If you are reading this article and fall within this budget, I'm guessing most of you won't consider yourselves audiophiles, so performance will be relative .
-At this price-point, the internal audio components will differ slightly yet, but the average user won't notice a massive difference in audio performance.
+If you fall within this budget, we'd guess most of you won't consider yourselves “audiophiles”.
+Given this, the performance will be relative to your listening preferences.
+At this price-point, the internal audio components of the earphones may differ slightly.
+However, the average user likely won't notice a difference in audio performance.

-Things To Consider Before Buying Cheap In-Ear Headphones
+What To Consider Before Buying Cheap In-Ear Headphones

-For example, some users care more about look and durability than sound quality whereas others seek the best audio experience without any care for looks or feel.
+When it comes to buying affordable earbuds, everyone's needs differ.
+Some users care more about look and overall durability than sound quality.
+Others may seek the best audio performance without much care for appearance.

 Comparing The Top In-Ear Headphones Under $100

-Best Earbuds Under 100 Dollars (2018)
+Best Earbuds Under 100 Dollars (2019)